digitalinteraction/fonts.openlab.dev/README.md

 layout: html.njk
 ---

-These are some curated fonts for Open Lab deployments.
+This site is the documentation for and hosting of curated fonts for Open Lab websites and apps.

-Why another font service?
+## Why?

-- No tracking
+- No visitor tracking
-- Variable + woff2 formats
+- Modern formats like variable fonts and woff2
 - No reliance on 3rd party services

 {% fontPicker %}